 Within 529 Plan accounts, earnings on investments and eventual withdrawals are free of income taxes, and in some states contributions to a 529 plan can be at least partially tax deductible (but not for those of us in California).
 But there are caveats:

 Lastly, 529 plans can be an efficient way to quickly transfer wealth from your estate.
 While states and individual plans can set overall contribution limits, individuals are allowed to contribute up to the annual gift tax exclusion amount each year or make accelerated contributions by combining up to five years of gifts into a single year.
-(Note: In 2018, the gift tax exclusion amount is $15,000 per beneficiary from each individual giver, so couples can contribute $30,000 to an individual beneficiary.).
+(Note: In 2019, the gift tax exclusion amount is $15,000 per beneficiary from each individual giver, so couples can contribute $30,000 to an individual beneficiary or an accelerated five years’ worth of $150,000.)
 If you do make accelerated contributions, consult with your tax advisor on how to represent these gifts for tax reporting.

 Additional information and resources on Section 529 plans can be found here.